yuefan24/yuefan24.github.io/_pages/about.md

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper is accepted by Information Processing and Management.
 - *2024.05*: &nbsp;🎉🎉 One paper is accepted by ACL 2024.
 - *2022.10*: &nbsp;🎉🎉 Achieved second place at the 5th Workshop on Chinese Machine Reading Comprehension
 - *2021.12*: &nbsp;🎉🎉 One paper is accepted by Semantic Web 2022.